harpdream/Portfolio_Project/README.md

-### PortfolioProject.sql is a project used to demonstrate the basics of data analytics using SQL
+### PortfolioProject.sql is a project used to demonstrate the basics of data analytics using SQL and Tableau.

 Programs used:
 - SQL